Leave No Trace & Elopements

 Respect Wildlife

+Elopements that take place in outdoor spaces, national parks, & other areas of nature need to take into consideration the wildlife of the area.
 Wildlife deserves our respect, after all, we are just visitors to their homes.
 Following all the other principles of leave no trace is going to also help you show respect for wildlife.
+Overall, the goal of leaving no trace is to minimize our impact on the environment & show respect for the outdoors.

 What special considerations might you need to take into effect for elopements?
 Many mountainous areas are home to bears.
 In bear country, be sure to dispose of waste properly in bear proof trash cans or dumpsters, don’t just leave trash sitting outside the trash can if it is full.
 When bears come into contact with humans & start relying on them for easier access to food, it can result in a dead bear.
 A fed bear is a dead bear.